IvoNet/k8s-vagrant/README.md

 # Kubernetes

-A few vagrant installations for kubernetes on VirtualBox.
+A few vagrant installations for kubernetes on VirtualBox or Parallels.

 Note: